 REGULARLY SCHEDULED CITY & COUNTY MEETINGS

 Berkeley Co.
-Bd. of Education meets twice each month.
+Bd. of Education is meeting the first and third Tuesday each month through April 2023.
+Starting May 2023, they will meet the first and third Monday.
 Executive Committee meets at 5:30 p.m.; meeting starts at 6:30 p.m.

 Berkeley Co.
 Council meets fourth Mon. of each month, 6 p.m., Berkeley County Admin.
 Blg., 1003 Hwy 52, Moncks Corner.